david-livadaru/DLSuggestionsTextField/README.md

 ## Why another framework for suggestions / autocomplete?

-Even if there are some frameworks which provide this facility, each of them have various flaws or limitations.
+Even if there are some frameworks which provide autocomplete convenience, each of them have various flaws or limitations.
 The purpose of this framework is to provide its client full control.

 ## Releases